Rjohn124/weird-search-engine-v1/README.md

 # weird-search-engine-v1
-Simple text box which searches wikipedia and provides a 5 sentence summary with speech
+Simple text box which searches wikipedia and provides a 5 sentence summary with speech.
+Still in development